creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-06-30-Shape_Aware_organ_segmentation.md

 # Conclusion
-* The authors encourage the use of this method by adapting it to existing network
+* The authors encourage the use of this method by adapting it to an existing network.

 # References